Gauged Linear Sigma Model in Geometric Phases. I: A Compactification of the Moduli Space

-A decorated dual graph is denoted by ${\sf \Gamma}$.
 There is a natural map ${\sf \Gamma} \mapsto \Gamma$ by forgetting the decorations.
 The partial order can be lifted to a partial order among all decorated dual graphs, which is still denoted by $\sf\Pi \preq \sf\Gamma$.
+We omit the detail of the definition.